5v3nn/budget-manager-app/README.md

 buidozer init
 ```

+## Project Structure

+- `main.py`: Heart of project
+- `screens/`: Folder with python files for functionalities on screen level
+- `templates/`: Folder with kivy language files for structural functionality on screen level
+- `assets/`: Folder with supporting scripts and assets

 ## Build Application
 ```commandline
 buildozer -v android debug
 ```

 You should have an APK file in the `./bin/` directory.